 Cheshe is an artist, a writer and a firm believer in the opportunities presented by a holistic and inclusive approach to education in building sustainable communities.

 Cheshe holds a BA Economics Kenyon College 2002, a Juris Doctor University of Cincinnati College of Law 2007 and an LLM Finance and Law Duisenberg School of Finance 2014.

 Chief Information Officer (CIO)

-Doru holds a BA in Management Information Systems and in International Business, from Butler University 2011.
+Doru holds a BA in Management Information Systems and International Business from Butler University 2011.

 Chief Operating Officer (COO)

-Leonard holds Bachelors and Masters Degrees in Education both from the University of Botswana.
+Kido holds a BA in Business Administration (International Business) from the University of Botswana.